 Common eider (Somateria mollissima borealis)

 The common eider is monitored due to that it is a significantly important species in the Arctic marine food chain.
 Eiders feed on benthic organisms and can therefore be an indicator for this part of the ecosystem.
 Significant declines in the population sizes of the four eider species (steller's eider, king eider, common eider and spectacled eider) have been recorded in many Arctic areas.
-On the mainland, common eider has the Red List Near Threatened (NT) status, while the Svalbard population has the Least Concern (LC) status.
-In the Kongsfjord in Svalbard, since 2012 a 27% decline in the nesting population has been recorded.
+On the mainland, common eider has the Red List Vulnerable (VU) status, while the Svalbard population has the Least Concern (LC) status.
+The eider population in the Kongsfjord has shown a downward trend since 2012.

 What is being monitored?